xprism1/pcports-buildinstrs/sm64pc build instructions for windows exe in linux.md

 # sm64pc

 Build instructions for a Windows executable in Ubuntu, using MXE.
-Tested working with WSL.
+Tested working with WSL (Ubuntu 18.04 LTS).

 ## 1. Installing MXE
 (a) `git clone https://github.com/mxe/mxe.git`